Helping Nonprofit Organizations Do Great Things

 By Doug Lindner – North Liberty Leader Newspaper

 NORTH LIBERTY– Team 218 Web Services is not your typical website designer.
 “We’re not out to be the biggest or have the most clients,” explained co-owner Chuck Hersey, of North Liberty.
 “We’re a little more selective in the projects we get involved in.
 We like getting involved in projects that are interesting to us.”
 And once a year, that includes offering free services to a non-profit organization.

 “It’s not something we really publicize, it’s more just a way to give back every once in a while and kind of help people out who could stand to benefit from a website or some technology assistance,” Hersey noted.
 Team 218 Web Services started officially in 2014 when Hersey and his wife Kimberly lived in Port Byron, Ill.
-The “218” was a reference to their home address, but when the couple moved to North Liberty two years ago, the moniker fit right in with Highway 218.
+The “218” was a reference to their home address, but when the couple moved to North Liberty in 2019, the moniker fit right in with Highway 218.
 “We lucked out,” he said.

 Hersey grew up along the Mississippi River.
 Born in Savanna, Ill., he moved down river to Clinton and then spent much of his adult life in Port Byron, just north of the Quad Cities.
 His interest in computers and technology dates to the late 1980s.
 Hersey was captivated by the Charlie Chaplin ads for IBM and Bill Cosby schilling Texas Instrument products.
 “I looked around to try and find training during that time and there really wasn’t anything specifically in the personal computer realm, so I pretty much took it on myself and just kind of trial by error and learned it all myself and look where I am now,” he chuckled.